farrasalyafi/iykra_bootcamp/README.md

-# iykra_task
+# IYKRA DATA SCIENCE BOOTCAMP REPOSITORY
-This repository is about assignment from IYKRA Data Science Fellowship Batch 4
+This repository is about all assignments from IYKRA Data Science Fellowship Batch 4